ARM-software/PAF/doc/index.rst

 On Tarmac traces
 ----------------

-Tarmac traces are detailled traces of a program's execution that are generated by a number of Arm products, like software models of CPUs (e.g. FastModel).
+Tarmac traces are detailed traces of a program's execution that are generated by a number of Arm products, like software models of CPUs (e.g. FastModel).
 A detailed description of the Tarmac traces can be found in the documentation of `tarmac-trace-utilities